DA: 5 Memphis cops 'all responsible' for Tyre Nichols' death

 Associated Press

-A grand jury handed up indictments against Tadarrius Bean, Demetrius Haley, Desmond Mills, Jr., Emmitt Martin III and Justin Smith, Shelby County District Attorney Steve Mulroy said during a news conference.
-The fired officers, who are all Black, each face charges of second-degree murder, aggravated assault, aggravated kidnapping, official misconduct and official oppression.

-Mulroy said although the fired officers each played different roles in the killing of Nichols, “they are all responsible.”

-He said police video of the traffic stop, which Nichols’ family and their lawyers say shows officers savagely beating the 29-year-old father and FedEx worker for three minutes, will be released to the public on Friday.
+Video of the Jan.
+7 traffic stop will be released to the public sometime Friday evening, Mulroy said.
+The Nichols family and their lawyers say the footage shows officers savagely beating the 29-year-old FedEx worker for three minutes in an assault that the legal team likened to the infamous 1991 police beating of Los Angeles motorist Rodney King.

-Nichols’ stepfather, Rodney Wells, told The Associated Press by phone that he and his wife RowVaughn Wells, who is Nichols’ mother, discussed the second-degree murder charges and are “fine with it.”
-They had pushed for first-degree murder charges.

 “There’s other charges, so I’m all right with that,” he said.